License agreement for the use of the MailUp Platform

 6.1.1 Processor Services with export functionality.
 If the Processor Services include the possibility for the Controller to export Client Personal Data autonomously and in interoperable format, MailUp shall ensure, insofar as possible, that this operation is guaranteed for the entire Period and in any case in compliance with any further provisions contained in the Agreement.

 6.1.2 Processor Services with erasure functionality.
-If the Processor Services include the possibility for the Client to independently erase Client Personal Data, MailUp shall ensure, insofar as possible, that this operation is guaranteed for the entire Duration, unless European or domestic legislation requires storage of such data for a longer period.
+If the Processor Services include the possibility for the Client to independently erase Client Personal Data, MailUp shall ensure, insofar as possible, that this operation is guaranteed for the entire Duration, unless European and Domestic Legislation requires storage of such data for a longer period.
 In the latter case, MailUp shall process Client Personal Data only for the purposes and period defined by such legislation.
 Any further, specific provisions contained in the Agreement shall remain valid in any case.

 6.2 Erasure on Period expiry.
 Upon expiry of the Period, Client shall order MailUp to erase all Client Personal Data (including existing copies) from MailUp systems in accordance with the applicable law.
-MailUp shall execute this instruction as soon as reasonably possible, unless European and domestic requires further storage in compliance with art.
-2.7 of the Contract, which is deemed to be referred to in full herein.
+MailUp will execute this instruction as soon as reasonably practicable, consistent with the backup policies of MailUp and/or its sub-contractors employed for the provision of the Service, and unless European and Domestic Legislation requires its preservation in accordance with the provisions of art.
+2.7 of the Agreement, which shall be deemed herein fully recalled.

 7. Data security.